rust-or/rust-lp-modeler/README.md

 Dev in progress.

-This first alpha version provide this SDL to make a LP Model :
+This first alpha version provide this DSL to make a LP Model :
 ```rust
 use lp_modeler::problem::{LpObjective, Problem, LpProblem};
 use lp_modeler::operations::{LpOperations};